An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States: Results

 \section{Results}

 We find the ground state of~\cref{eq:bigHamiltonian}, which encodes the time evolution of a system governed by the TFIM Hamiltonian in~\cref{eq:tfim}.
 The initial state is set as $\ket{\uparrow,\ldots,\uparrow}$, achieved by setting $\hat{H}_0=\frac{1}{2}\sum_{i=1}^{N_S}(1 - \hat{\sigma}^{z}_i)$.
 There is an intrinsic difficulty in the Feynman-Kitaev Hamiltonian, which is that a lot of information (the quantum state of the Ising chain at each time step) needs to be stored in the ground state.
+Such difficulty is evident from analysing the structure of the ground state of~\cref{eq:bigHamiltonian}, which we now denote by $\ket{\Phi(N_S,N_T)}$, where we explicitly denote the number of physical spins $N_S$ and the number of spins $N_T$ assigned to encode the temporal state.

-Such difficulty is evident from analysing the structure of the ground state.
-First, we consider a system where the total number of spins is $N_T + N_S = 9$, which fixes the Hilbert space size to $\abs{\mathscr{H}} = 2^9$.
-We assign $N_S$ spins to the physical TFIM, and $N_T$ spins to encode $2^{N_T}$ time steps, from zero to a time $T=3$.
-Let $\ket{\Phi(N_T)}$ be the ground state found through exact diagonalisation of~\cref{eq:bigHamiltonian}.
+Let us consider a system where the total number of spins is $N_T + N_S = 9$, which fixes the Hilbert space size to $\abs{\mathscr{H}} = 2^9$.
 We can quantify the entanglement scale of the system by measuring the second Rényi entropy per physical spin $-\log(\Tr[\rho_{N_P}^2])/N_S$~\citep{torlai2018neuraltomography}.
-Here, $\rho_P$ is the reduced density matrix, which is obtained by tracing over all the spin degrees of freedom except the first $N_P\le N_S$ physical spins from the ground state, i.e, $\rho_{N_P} = \sum_{\sigma_{N_P+1},\ldots,\sigma_{N_S+N_T}}\bra{\sigma_{N_P + 1},\ldots,\sigma_{N_S+N_T}}\ket{\Phi(N_T)}\bra{\Phi(N_T)}\ket{\sigma_{N_P + 1},\ldots,\sigma_{N_S+N_T}}$. \Cref{fig:gsProperties}(b) shows the second Rényi entropy per physical spin, showing that the entanglement increases between the first $N_P$ physical spins and the rest of the system as more spins are dedicated to encode time steps.
+Here, $\rho_{N_P}$ is the reduced density matrix of a sub-chain of $N_P$ physical spins, namely $N_P \le N_S$.
+This reduced density matrix is obtained by tracing over all the spin degrees of freedom except for the first $N_P$ spins.
+The second Rényi entropy is an entanglement quantifier and can be interpreted as follows: if a bipartite system is non-separable, when tracing the degrees of freedom of one part of the system, one is left with a reduced mixed state $\rho_{N_P}$ as a result; therefore, its decomposition will not have rank 1, and $\Tr[\rho^2_{N_P}]$ will be less than 1.
+The more mixed the reduced density matrix, the smaller this trace will be, and the greater the second Rényi entropy will be. \Cref{fig:gsProperties}(b) shows the second Rényi entropy by considering different physical spin sub-chains indicating that the entanglement increases between the first $N_P$ physical spins and the rest of the system as more spins are dedicated to encode time steps, and as we add more spins to the sub-chains.
 Indeed, the last point of each curve in \cref{fig:gsProperties}(b) show that the entanglement between the time spins and the physical spins increase as long as more spins are used to encode the quantum state of the clock.